Kazedaa/HARQ-Soft-Combining-Using-Bidirectional-LSTMs/README.md

 Type-III) implement Log-Likelihood Ratio and Maximum Ratio Combining to combine two erroneous frames.
 This paper uses a Bidirectional Long Short-Term Memory model to com- bine two frames with high channel noise errors.
-This paper introduces the BiLSTM model, which aims to reduce the Bit Error Rate and provides an approach for integrating this model into the existing HARQ structure.
+This paper introduces the BiLSTM model, which aims to reduce Bit Error Rate and provides an approach for integrating this model into the existing HARQ structure.

 ![image](https://github.com/user-attachments/assets/0039d881-38eb-4ee5-9a0b-7743219d0af8)